How to Block Ads on Outlook Inbox & Emails

-Over 400 million people worldwide are sending and receiving emails daily with Outlook, and we assume you are one of them.
-The users who are staying with Outlook for over a decade remember how terrible it looked and worked back then.
+Over 400 million people worldwide are sending and receiving emails daily with Outlook (formerly known as Hotmail), and we assume you are one of them.
+The users staying with Outlook for over a decade remember how terrible it looked and worked back then.
 But Microsoft is constantly modernizing the email service adding more and more cool features while keeping the integrity of our correspondence on the highest level.

 Seeing it now we discover an all-inclusive platform well integrated with other Microsoft services: Office, Skype, OneDrive, Bing, etc. Even Outlook itself went beyond the traditional email client functionality.
 It offers Task and Calendar features synchronized in real-time with all your mail, which is great for both individuals and businesses.

-This is exactly what we are here for — to consider all the ways to block Microsoft ads in Outlook and to help you choose the optimal solution.
+So, let’s go and consider all the ways to block Microsoft ads in Outlook and help you choose the optimal solution!

 How to Turn off Ads in Outlook E-mail